cromarty/ansible-role-docker-tls/README.md

 course, but each host gets it's own CA certificate, and can access it's own daemon, but not others.

-Note that I am definitely *not* a TLS expert by any means, and it took me a while to understand I needed to copy the CA certificate and key created on the localhost to all of the hosts in the group, so that client and server certificates could all be signed by the same private key.
+As stated above I am definitely *not* a TLS expert by any means, and it took me a while to understand I needed to copy the CA certificate and private key created on the localhost to all of the hosts in the group, so that client and server certificates could all be signed by the same private key.